You have no items in your shopping cart.

 Always consult your healthcare practitioner.

-For ARTHRITIS, wear your splint(s) when you feel pain or anticipate you might feel pain.
+Wear your splint(s) when you feel pain or anticipate you might feel pain.
 This means during the day or throughout the night.
 Wear them when you are working with your hands or you think working with your hands might create pain in your thumbs.
 In wet or dirty environment, wear gloves over your splints.

-For THUMB SPASTICITY, in general, McKie Splints are functional splints, designed to assist and develop hand skills.
+McKie Splints are functional splints, designed to assist and develop hand skills.
 So, they are best used when the individual is up and active.
 Some folks have reported that they use the web stay thumb splint at night as a resting splint to maintain thumb range of motion.

-For WRIST/HAND SPASTICITY, meaning a pattern of spasticity that includes thumb in palm, finger flexion and wrist flexion, our wrist-hand orthosis, the "Allyson Splint" can help the wearer with grasp because it stabilizes the wrist in a more extended position, somewhat blocks ulnar deviation and assists with thumb extension.
+Spasticity that includes thumb in palm, finger flexion and wrist flexion, our wrist-hand orthosis, the "Allyson Splint" can help the wearer with grasp because it stabilizes the wrist in a more extended position, somewhat blocks ulnar deviation and assists with thumb extension.
 Note, usually a second orthosis that maintains the fingers and wrist in extension is needed to keep the long finger flexors stretched out.
 This is called a resting hand splint.
 Resting hand splints are usually constructed of hard plastic or metal.
 Such splints do not allow function.
 At this point, we do not sell this type of product.

-For the FLEXOR SYNERGY, please see above.
+Please see above.
 In addition forearm pronation can be part of the flexor synergy.
 If so, our supinator strap is a valuable addition.
 It was designed to be added to either the thumb splint or to the Allyson splint.
 It is not a free-standing product.
 Using the same principal of aligning a stretchy material with the natural pull of the weak muscles, the strap assists with rotation of the forearm.

-For IMPROVING HAND FUNCTION, wear when up and active.
+Wear when up and active.

-For TRIGGER THUMB, wear when up and active.
+Wear when up and active.
 Trigger thumb is a short term condition.
 Our dorsal stay thumb splint blocks flexion of the thumb allowing the tendon sheath to calm down and reduce inflammation.

-For SPORTS, wear while engaged in the sport.
+Wear while engaged in the sport.
 For instance, when kayaking or canoeing when engaged in any sport where you hold a paddle, these splints will protect your web space and will assist with sustaining your grasp.

 As with most orthotics or splints, it is recommended that you initially wear the splints for 20-minute intervals to make sure that there is no irritation in the underlying skin.
 This is particularly important if you are ordering this for a child or adult who may not be able to verbally communicate discomfort.
 Within a day or 2 you should be able to wear the splint for up to 2-hour intervals.
 Perspiration can build up under the splint so wipe dry both the splint and the hand prior to re-donning it.
+For arthritis, it is recommended that patients wear the splint during activities that strain and cause pain in the joints associated with the thumb or wrist.

 Sometimes.
 You will need to check with your insurer.
 Usually the more complex the splint, the more likely your insurance carrier will pay for it.

-Does Medicaid pay for these splints?
 Medicaid is a partially federally funded program that is implemented by individual states.
 Thus, coverage varies widely from state to state.
 Please check with your state’s Medicaid office.

 McKie Splints does not bill insurances or Medicaid.
 Some physical and occupational therapists and all hospitals, chiropractors and orthotic/prosthetic practitioners can bill insurances.